-To configure the VxSAS service
+To configure VxSAS

-- Launch the VVR Security Service Configuration wizard from Start > All Programs > Symantec > Veritas Storage Foundation > Configuration Wizards > VVR Security Service Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - Optionally, run vxsascfq.exe from the command prompt of the required machine. - 2 Read the information provided on the Welcome page and click Next. - 3 Complete the Account Information panel as follows:
+- Launch the Veritas Volume replicator Security Service Configuration Wizard from Start > All Programs > Veritas > Veritas Storage Foundation > Configuration Wizards > VVR Security Service Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - Optionally, run vxsascfq.exe from the command prompt of the required machine. - 2 Read the information provided on the Welcome page and click Next.

+3 Complete the Account Information panel as follows:

+Account name

-Account name Enter the administrative account name.
+Enter the administrative account name.